John Lennon’s Lost Weekend New York penthouse, Yoko Ono NY home photos, Midtown East apartment

 John Lennon’s Lost Weekend in New York

-Lost Weekend is now for sale on TopTenRealEstateDeals.com, priced at $5.5 million
+Lost Weekend was for sale on TopTenRealEstateDeals.com, priced at $5.5 million

 By the time of the Lennon-Pang affair, Lennon had already peaked with the success of the Beatles and was doing his thing with his own music and solos.
 While he was working on Walls and Bridges, his fifth solo album, he and Pang rented and moved into this 4,000-square-foot, three-story penthouse, with its huge wrap-around terrace overlooking the long view of the East River, activity of river traffic and a panoramic view of New York City.